alexandrerosseto/spring-boot-mongodb/README.md

 * Application of custom exceptions
 * MVC with DTO standard
 * Use of NoSQL database - MongoDB
-* REGEX application
-* Dependency injection to address the impedance between the relational structure and the database
+* Dependency injection to address the impedance between the relational structure and the NoSQL database

 ## Getting Started